El Saltillo, Malaga, is one of those hikes no one has heard of. A hike in the dark shadows of the world-famous Caminito del Rey.

 Once up there, keep following the trail until you get to a dirt road.
 Take this to the left and continue straight past a little hut on your left and you find the viewpoint.

 I warn you!
-This hike is not for anyone that suffers from vertigo.
+This hike is not for anyone who suffers from vertigo.
 Large parts of the trail are super narrow with steep drops down the hillside.
 I had to get my friends to hold my dog the first time I went as I had enough concentrating on myself (as you might already know, I’m not very bold when it comes to heights).
 The second time I hiked it, my furry friend stayed at home.

 You might also like: Mulhacen – Hike continental Spain’s highest mountain!